Rush Creek, Novato, CA Neighborhood Guide & Market Insights

 Rush Creek offers a rare Marin combo: flat, stroller-friendly trail access + genuine wildlife habitat + low-traffic residential streets, all within a single walking loop.

-The sound of the marsh at night is something buyers don't expect on their first visit.
+Field Note: The sound of the marsh at night is something buyers don't expect on their first visit.
 In spring and early summer, Pacific chorus frogs create a genuinely loud soundscape after dark — many new residents find it charming, some find it surprising.
 Open a back window on a warm April evening before you write an offer.

 Ownership Costs: HOA & Special Assessments